VitaliiPolishchuk/video-translator/README.md

                           FFMPEG commands,
                           Python.

-This program generate two .srt file for both language.
+This program also generates two .srt file for both language.